Sitefinity/Sitefinity-CLI/README.md

 ### Custom widget migrations

-Custom widget migrations can be used when the configuration is not sufficient and a more complex logic is required.
-All built-in widget migrations are located under the `Migrations` folder for reference.
+You can perform custom widget migrations when the configuration using the CLI is insufficient and a more complex logic is required.

+You can reference the built-in widget migrations, located under the `Migrations` folder in the CLI source code.

 Widget migrations are invoked for each **occurrence** of the widget found on the page or page template.
 For each invocation, a `WidgetMigrationContext` is passed.
 It contains: